stevenfontanella/microlens/README.md

 Moreover, I can't include `Prism` and `Iso` anyway without depending on `profunctors`, which depends on all other Edward's small packages, because they all provide instances for each other's types, because there's a useful type called `Tambara`, and it's important that there are instances like `Profunctor p => Strong (Tambara p)`.
 Like a big, happy family, Edward's packages all hold to each other.

-I don't know why Edward can't just make a separate package called `classes`, where `Profunctor` and `Contravariant` would reside along with their *only* instances people ever use, namely `Profunctor (->)` and `Contravariant (Const a)`, and all nir other packages would just depend on `classes` and provide useful `Tambara` and `Cotambara` instances, and then `microlens` could also depend on `classes` and provide prisms and isos.
+I don't know why Edward can't just make a separate package called “classes”, where `Profunctor` and `Contravariant` would reside along with their *only* instances people ever use, namely `Profunctor (->)` and `Contravariant (Const a)`, and all nir other packages would just depend on classes and provide useful `Tambara` and `Cotambara` instances, and then microlens could also depend on classes and provide prisms and isos.
 There's probably a good reason.
 Or maybe Edward just doesn't want to maintain yet another package, ne's got too many of them already.
+Or maybe Edward has more interesting things to think about (imagine having to continue maintaining something as huge as lens when you're no longer really passionate about it or just want to be doing something else).

 > Splitting `lens` would either lead to orphaned instances or loss of functionality.

 Agreed.
 Splitting anything reasonably complex into several parts would lead to loss of functionality.

-However, those who don't mind losing e.g. “useful instances of `Comonad` for `Bazaar`” are welcome to use `microlens`.
-Functionality isn't the only important thing.
+However, orphaned instances aren't the end of the world, and neither is loss of functionality.
+There are other important things to consider.

 > Template Haskell code can't be moved out either because it doesn't make sense to tie yourself to GHC and implement so many useful things but leave automatic lens generation out.

 Agreed.

-It definitely doesn't make much sense to create `lens` and leave TH bits out, just as it doesn't make sense to produce a 2000$ tv set where you can't switch between sound tracks when watching a file from a usb stick.
+It definitely doesn't make much sense to create lens and leave TH bits out, just as it doesn't make sense to produce a 2000$ tv set where you can't switch between sound tracks when watching a file from a usb stick.
 Fuck you, Philips, so much.

 It makes sense, however, to leave TH bits out when they account for a 200% increase in build time, and they do in my case.
 So I moved them into a separate package.